 The illuminating, ever-moving, sea-green heavens are a big attraction for so many coming to Iceland.
 To glimpse, for themselves, the magical Aurora Borealis dancing across the skyline is something many people have added to their bucket lists.
-So when we decided to head out to this Nordic Island for a weekend escape, unsurprisingly, we too had high expectations.
+So when we decided to head out for a weekend escape, unsurprisingly, we, too, had high expectations.

 How Can You Truly Maximise The Potential of Seeing the Northern Lights?